AniketosEU/Socio-technical-Security-Requirements/README.md

 	* consistency  analysis: well-formedness analysis of the STS-ml diagram designed security analysis: verify (i) if the security requirements specification is consistent, that is, no requirements are potentially conflicting; (ii) if the diagram
 	* allows the satisfaction of the specified security requirements. ;
-	* risk threats: identify threat propagation over actors’ assets
+	* threats analysis: identify threat propagation over actors’ assets

 In the Aniketos approach, STS-Tool is used to conduct security requirements engineering that precedes the design of secure service compositions.